 Looking for an apartment to subdivide?
 Be aware that most landlords require you and your roommates to earn a combined annual salary of at least 40 to 45 times the monthly rent.
 If you don't—or if you’re an international employed person, self-employed, non-employed with assets, retired, or an international student or U.S. student—you'll need a guarantor for your lease who earns at least 80 times the monthly rent and lives in New York, New Jersey or Connecticut.
 Or you can turn to Insurent Lease Guaranty.
 Accepted at more than 4,700 buildings across the city representing over 475,000 apartments, Insurent Lease Guaranty is a quick and easy way to get the apartment you want.
 Click here to learn more.

-But some building owners are aware that allowing pressurized walls gives them an edge over those that require a 12-inch gap or other loophole.
+On the flip side, some building owners are aware that allowing pressurized walls gives them an edge over those that require a 12-inch gap or other loophole.
 And in some cases, the longer the lease, the more amenable the landlord may be.

 Find out what styles of temporary walls are allowed and if the building requires you to work with a specific wall company.
 Note that most wall companies have forms and specs on their website to make it easy for you to weigh the options with your landlord.
 These companies are also used to working with buildings and can help smooth out the process.